Timur is an Oracle Apps Database Consultant at Pythian.

 - Recent enthusiasm for Distributed SQL databases

-Philipp Salvisberg is a senior principal consultant at Trivadis and an Oracle ACE Pro.
-He has been focusing on Oracle database based solutions since 1988.
+Philipp Salvisberg is a Data Engineering Principal at Accenture and an Oracle ACE Pro.
+He has been focusing on Oracle database-based solutions since 1988.
 At that time with Oracle Database version 5.
-Since then, he is helping customers design, build and optimize their database centric solutions, teaching application development topics or speaking at conferences.
+Since then, he is helping customers design, build and optimize their database-centric solutions, teaching application development topics or speaking at conferences.

 I’m Chris Saxon, Oracle Developer Advocate.
 I’m here to help you get the best out of Oracle Database and (hopefully!) have fun doing so.